kamalxdev/dashboard/readme.md

 1. **User Management**
    - View and manage a list of users.
    - Add, edit, and delete users.
    - Assign roles to users and update their status (e.g., Active/Inactive).
+   - **Filter and sort users** by name, role, or status for quick navigation.

 2. **Role Management**
    - Create, edit, and delete roles.
    - Assign permissions (e.g., Read, Write, Delete) to roles.
+   - **Filter roles** by permissions for efficient management.

 3. **Permission Management**
    - View and modify permissions assigned to roles.